galenseilis/old_blog/_posts/gutsick-gibbon-robert-carter-statistics.md

 ### Is the average of a ratio the same as the ratio of the averages?

 In short, no, the average of a ratio is not the same as the ratio of the averages in general.
-The expectation operator is linear, so it distributions over linear combinations.
+The [expectation operator is linear](https://en.wikipedia.org/wiki/Expected_value#Properties), so it distributions over [linear combinations](https://en.wikipedia.org/wiki/Linear_combination).
 A ratio of two random variables is not a linear combination.

 $$\mathbb{E} \left[ \frac{Y}{X} \right] \neq \frac{\mathbb{E}[Y]}{\mathbb{E}[X]}$$

 Both of these quantities are mathematically valid as long as the expectations are defined and we do not divide by zero.

 Even more generally, if $g$ is a non-linear measurable function of the outcome space, then $$\mathbb{E}[f(X)] \neq f(\mathbb{E}[X]).$$

+### Can you take an average when distributions are non-normal?

+First, you can always take an average of a finite set of numbers.
+So whenever you have a sample of a random variable suitably-equipped with summation and scale, and notwithstanding other issues like missing data, you can take an average.

+When it comes to the population the answer is "usually, but not always".
+The average

 ### Weighted Average